trenskow/Slaminate/README.md

 #### More things are coming - like convenience methods for showing and hiding views easily!

-Things are still very new, and kind of hacky implemented – a refactoring is probably coming up soon.
-But it works!
+Things are still very new, and the implementation is very hack, but give it a spin.
+It works!

 ----